 We follow the OCR syllabus in both languages at GCSE and A level, encouraging reading and reflection beyond the requirements of these examinations.
-From the V, we study Greek and Roman source material and read, in their original tongue, authors such as the Roman historian Tacitus viewing the imposition of autocratic rule at Rome or Homer evoking in his epic poems the earliest Bronze Age society.
+We study Greek source material and read, in their original tongue, authors such as the Roman historian Tacitus viewing the imposition of Roman rule in Gaul and Britain or Homer evoking in his epic poems the earliest Bronze Age society.
 All these writers lead us to respond readily to the beauty of their language or to the expression of an idea or concern, and also to feel a sense of dissonance as we encounter assumptions and values so very different from our own.
 It is this mingling sense of recognition and alienation which makes the study of classics so endlessly fascinating and thought-provoking, and which enriches so much of the way in which we view our world.

 Our interest in the Classical world easily moves outside the classroom.
 Students contribute to the teaching of the Minimus Latin scheme at two local primary schools, and a junior Classics Club meets each week for hands-on activities such as making mosaics and draping togas.
 Senior students produce a classics magazine with articles to appeal to all in the school, and a thriving senior Classics Society attracts large numbers to its meetings at which visiting speakers address a range of topics and give a glimpse of the richness of the subject at university level – indeed, each year a good number of students choose to continue their study of the Classical world at leading universities.